gsoft-inc/sg-orbit/README.md

 ### Commands

 Here's an exhaustive list of all the commands you might need to use.
-All the following commands must be executed in a terminal opened at the root of the workspace.
+The following commands must be executed in a terminal opened at the root of the workspace.

 **bootstrap**

-Install the NPM packages for all the monorepo packages and the website.
-Once the NPM packages are all installed a **setup** step will be executed in every packages and the website.
+Install the NPM dependencies for every packages of the monorepo and the website.
+Once the NPM dependencies are installed a custom **setup** step will be executed for every packages and the website.

 Depending of the packages / website, the setup step will perform a number of required additional installation tasks.

-For example, the semantic-ui theme must be **build once** before it can be **watch**.
+As an example, the *semantic-ui-theme* package must be **build once** before it can be **watch**.

 ```bash
 yarn bootstrap